Show Menu

 Aerial photographs can be poetically beautiful, but also technologically advanced.
 This black and white photograph reveals an ancient stone wall, photographed in oblique light over a forest during the leaf-free season.
 Aerial photography as a science requires a multidisciplinary eye to perform and interpret!
 A fascinating source for everyone interested in Natural and Cultural History.

-As an idea of documentation, it was used first by the artists, but mainly developed by photographers in pace with the technological innovations during the 1800s, occurring in camera and film techniques – where aerial photography over time largely went hand-in-hand with a multitude of specialised subject areas.
+Aerial photography was used for documentation by artists but was mainly developed by photographers alongside technological innovations during the 1800s, which included advancements in camera and film techniques.
+Over time, aerial photography has largely gone hand-in-hand with many specialised subject areas.

-IK's iBIRDSEYE is based on a donation of a unique aerial picture collection from one of the pioneers of northern Europe in the field of scientific aerial photography, donated to The IK Foundation in 1988.
-The collection has been used in a large number of field works over the years, as a reference for the interpretation of other aerial photographs and locations, as well as being a bedrock for further development of aerial photography.
+IK's iBIRDSEYE is based on a unique aerial picture collection donated to The IK Foundation in 1988 by one of the northern European pioneers in scientific aerial photography.
+The collection has been utilised in numerous fieldworks over the years, serving as a reference for interpreting other aerial photographs and locations while also being foundational for further development in aerial photography.

-Aerial photography is such a wide ranging multidisciplinary subject, which gives the possibility to inspire from a theoretical as well as practical viewpoint.
-Experiments and sharing knowledge are an important part of pure science, therefore iBIRDSEYE is an enterprise built as a free resource for development, understanding and use – to see the world from a bird's-eye view.
+Aerial photography is a wide-ranging multidisciplinary subject, providing opportunities for inspiration from theoretical and practical viewpoints.
+Experiments and knowledge sharing are essential aspects of pure science; therefore, iBIRDSEYE is an enterprise established as a free resource for development, understanding, and use — to see the world from a bird's-eye view.

 • Research projects,